johnsanthosam06-bit/nyc-taxi-fabric-project/README.md

 # Microsoft Fabric Mini Project

 ## 📌 Project Overview
 This project demonstrates end-to-end data analytics of Newyork Taxi details using Microsoft Fabric.
+I have used TLC Trip record data, stored in a Fabric Data Lakehouse, and transform it through staging and presentation layers using Data Factory activities, Dataflows, and Stored Procedures.

 ## 🛠 Tools Used
 - Microsoft Fabric